-An important claim in the literature is that the retail shareholders brought in after the meme phenomenon may be more likely to be assertive and more vigorously engage with management.56 If this were true, one could expect more retail shareholders to vote on governance proposals, including director elections and other consequential decisions (such as mergers and acquisitions and charter amendments), at these firms after 2021.
+An important claim in the literature is that the retail shareholders brought in after the meme phenomenon may be more likely to be assertive and more vigorously engage with management.58 This is a presumptively plausible claim: if retail investors could coordinate their trades to attack institutional investors-a feat previously unimaginable-so, too, can retail shareholders coordinate their votes to have their voices heard.
+Accordingly, one could expect more retail shareholders to vote on governance proposals, including director elections and other consequential decisions (such as mergers and acquisitions and charter amendments), at these firms after 2021.
 Ideally, if we can observe each shareholder's characteristics (e.g., institutional versus retail), how many shares are owned by each shareholder, and how many of those shares are voted on, we will be able to tell exactly what the rate of participation among retail shareholders is.
-Nevertheless, due largely to the limitations on data, we do not have access to any information on whether certain votes came from a retail versus an institutional shareholder.57
+Nevertheless, due largely to the limitations on data, we do not have access to any information on whether certain votes came from a retail versus an institutional shareholder.59